By Kelly Bartling

 “There are lots of things for students to do (in this research).
 There are lots of ways to keep students involved, that’s the focus of what I do here,” she said.

-UNK’s Mobile Environment Lab is a helpful tool.
-New in 1997-98, the “MEL” allows a laboratory in the field – a drawing point for students.
+Analyzing data points, running data allows a laboratory in the field – a drawing point for students.

 “We filter our samples there.
 To prepare them for the DNA sequencing and chemical analysis,” Shaffer said.
 The surface water samples from individual lakes are examined for what ions are present, pH, temperature and turbity, among other things.